Panic disorder; Phobias; Panic attacks

 Antidepressants, benzodiazepines, and buspirone are helpful but have varying side effects.
 Investigational drugs include pregabalin and other anticonvulsants.

-Cognitive-behavioral therapy or anxiety management therapy.
+Cognitive-behavioral therapy (CBT) or anxiety management therapy.
 Anxiety management therapy involves education, relaxation training, and exposure to anxiety-provoking stimuli but does not include cognitive restructuring.

 Social Anxiety Disorder

-Cognitive-behavioral therapy can help improve symptoms after 6 to 12 weeks.
+CBT can help improve symptoms after 6 to 12 weeks.

 SSRIs are the first choice for adults.
-Clomipramine (a tricyclic antidepressant) is an alternative for adult patients who do not respond to SSRIs.
+Clomipramine (a tricyclic antidepressant) is an alternative for adult people who do not respond to SSRIs.
 For children, SSRIs do not seem to work as well for OCD as for other types of anxiety disorders.

-Cognitive-behavioral therapy is the first treatment choice for children.
+CBT is the first treatment choice for children.
 For adults, either CBT or drug therapy may be offered as initial treatment.
 CBT techniques focus on exposure and response prevention (ERP).

 Post-Traumatic Stress Disorder